AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 >[!NOTE]
 >
 >Se você receber um erro semelhante a `The Subject of an intermediate certificate must match the issuer in the previous certificate.
-The SKI of an intermediate certificate must match the AKI of the previous certificate.`, você provavelmente incluiu o certificado de cliente na cadeia de certificados.
+The SKI of an intermediate certificate must match the AKI of the previous certificate.`, provavelmente incluiu o certificado de cliente na cadeia de certificados.
 Certifique-se de que a cadeia não inclua o certificado de cliente e tente novamente.

 ## Erros de certificado {#certificate-errors}